 - All students can use Tier 1 only once.

 The tier system allows students to choose during which year they have the best chance of receiving their first choice housing.
 Students will only see the tier levels that are available to them.
 See the Tier levels section for more information.

-The next section is a reminder that you will see information about your priorities when previewing your application.
+The next section is a reminder that students will see information about their priorities when previewing their applications.
 Priorities are generally given out based on class year.
 For example, sophomores have a housing priority to Toyon and to a certain number of double rooms in Meier and Norcliffe.
 This means sophomores who select Toyon will be assigned to these residences before juniors or seniors who select Toyon, and that at least 16 sophomores will get into Meier, and that at least 16 sophomores will get into Norcliffe.

 Special Program Houses

 The next section asks students to indicate whether or not they want to list special program houses on their applications.
 These houses have specific requirements for residents, and students should familiarize themselves with the requirements before deciding to list these houses on their applications.
 More information about these houses can be found on the Residential Education website.

 After answering the special program house question, students will have the option of creating or joining a group.
 To create a group, a student must establish a group name and password as well as indicate how they want to keep their group together.
 To join a group, the student must enter the group name and password established by the group leader and answer the question regarding group retention.
 Some of the biggest mistakes students make during the Draw center around group applications.
 Students are strongly encouraged to review the groups section of this website to maximize their chances of being housed with their group.

 Students will then need to enter their residence choices.
 Students are able to list every residence and room type and are strongly encouraged to make an extensive list.
 Students should list all of the residences that interest them and should not assume their application number will be strong enough to get into one of their top choices.
 Students should keep ranking choices until they have no preference between the choices they have left unranked.
 That is when they know they have made an adequate list of housing choices.